firefly-iii/docs/docs/docs/data-importer/advanced/automation.md

 ## Importing a local directory

 This POST command allows you to import from a local directory, where you have your files ready to go.
 For example, you have a directory called `/import` where `bank.csv` and `bank.json` are ready to go.
-In that case, you could do the following:
+In that case, you could do the following.

+Remember that the JSON file is a reference to the data importer configuration file.

 ```bash
 curl --location --request POST 'https://data-importer.example.com/autoimport?directory=/import&secret=YOURSECRETHERE'